eugenia1984/english/b1-english-for-developers/2-learn-how-to-talk-about-past-experiences.md

 `She made a list of items to buy.` -> She created a list of what she wanted to buy before going to the store.

+### Affirmative sentences in the Simple Past follow specific rules:

+For the verb to be, the forms are **was** (singular) and **were** (plural).
+These forms are used without auxiliary verbs.
+For example:

+`The project was successful.` -> This means the project brought good results.

+`They were happy with the results.` -> this represents how they felt about the results of the project.

+**Regular verbs in the Simple Past are formed by adding -ed to the base verb**.
+For example:

+`I worked on the project yesterday.` - You add **-ed** to the base form of the verb work to say that the action happened in a moment in the past.

 ---